Bocas del Toro

 At Red Frog Beach, you can find the Zipline Canopy tour, which offers a good dose of adrenaline for those who love heights and speed.
 Red Frog is the most tourist and accessible beach in Bastimentos, since it has its own pier and easy path to reach the beach.
 You will also find several restaurants and bars of all kinds, where you can enjoy a very cold beer on the beach and with a little luck you can see the little red dart frog.

-We advise you to bring sunscreen, bathing suit and of course good vibes.
+We advise you to bring sunscreen, a swimsuit and good vibes.

 How to get to Bocas del Toro?

 Bocas del Toro is accessible from Panama City, David or from Costa Rica.
-The Bocas del Toro airport is located in Isla Colón (BOC).
-You can fly with the local airline Air Panamà or AeroBell from Costa Rica, you can also take a bus to Almirante and then take a boat to Isla Colon.
+Bocas del Toro Airport is located on Isla Colón (BOC).
+You can fly with the local airline Air Panama, the flight lasts only 40 minutes and our hotel is only a few steps from the airport.
+You can also take a bus to Almirante and then take a boat to Isla Colón.
+Buses leave from the Terminal de Buses in Albrook and take around 10 hours to get to Almirante.

-Buses leave the Albrook terminal every day at 7:00 p.m., 7:30 p.m. and 8:00 p.m. and arrive at Almirante at approximately 6:00 a.m. or at 7:30 a.m., tickets can be purchased directly at the Albrook Transportation Terminal.
+The buses leave the Albrook terminal every day at 7:00 p.m., 7:30 p.m. and 8:00 p.m. and arrive at Almirante at approximately 6:00 a.m. or at 7:30 a.m., tickets can be purchased directly at the Terminal de Transportes in Albrook.

 In Costa Rica there are buses from San José to Sixaola (border town), or Changuinola (Panamanian side).
 There is also a private transportation service (Caribe Shuttle) that operates from Puerto Viejo, Cahuita, Manzanillo in Costa Rica to Almirante.